 So how much do SEO services cost?
 How to price it right

-I’m a classically trained marketer as well an SEO consultant.
-This means that I have a broad background that includes other marketing channels and marketing strategy.
+I have a broad background that includes other marketing channels and marketing strategy.
 I advise clients on the right mix of tactics to hit their growth goals when requested.
 And throughout my consulting career, I’ve found that going back to basics on ad spend is extremely useful here.
 By following a simple process, you can avoid overpaying on SEO services, and also on other marketing as well.

 Your total marketing budget should be based on a percentage of your annual revenue.
 Let’s pretend you make one million dollars per year in revenue.
 An old fashioned standard is 5% of annual revenue, meaning you would have a marketing budget of $50,000.
 Now that’s your total marketing budget, not your SEO budget.
 But let’s say ACME has a growth goal that’s a little more aggressive, so they increase their marketing budget to 8%, at $80,000.